Here’s a peek at how we transformed our dark kitchen into a bright room with fun farmhouse kitchen decor and a barn door pantry everyone loves!

 Need some cute spice storage ideas for your farmhouse kitchen?

 This is what I came up with when I saw this adorable spice rack stand here.
-Well it technically wasn’t for spices, it was just a stand to use for anything but I don’t have a spice cabinet and really wanted them accessible on my counter like the flour and sugar you see behind them.
-Cooking and baking daily I need everything at my fingertips but want it cute too.
+Well it technically wasn’t for spices.
+It was just a stand to use for anything.
+But I don’t have a spice cabinet and really wanted them accessible on my counter.
+Cooking and baking daily I need everything at my fingertips.
+It needs to be cute though so this is what I came up with.

 - Then I found these small mason jar style spice jar containers that even came with the black labels and the white pen so you can label all of them.